-Significant research has been aimed at the development and control of teleoperator systems.
-Two controllers are developed in this paper for a nonlinear teleoperator system that targets coordination of the master and slave manipulators and passivity of the overall system.
+Significant research has been aimed at the development and control of teleoperator systems due to both the practical importance and the challenging theoretical nature of the problem.
+Two controllers are developed in this paper for a nonlinear teleoperator system that target coordination of the master and slave manipulators and passivity of the overall system.
 The first controller is proven to yield a semi-global asymptotic result in the presence of parametric uncertainty in the master and slave manipulator dynamic models.
-The second controller yields a global asymptotic result despite unmeasurable user and environmental input forces.
-To develop each controller a transformation encodes the coordination and passivity requirements within the closed loop system.
+The second controller yields a global asymptotic result despite immeasurable user and environmental input forces.
+To develop each controller, a transformation encodes the coordination and passivity objectives in the closed loop system.
 The coordinated system is forced to track a dynamic system to assist in meeting all control objectives.
-Finally, continuous nonlinear integral feedback terms are used to accommodate for incomplete system knowledge for both of the controllers.
+Finally, continuous nonlinear integral feedback terms are used to accommodate for incomplete system knowledge for both controllers.
 Lyapunov-based techniques are used to prove that all control objectives are met and that all signals are bounded.